megazear7/battlesim/README.md

 1. Local storage for local state persistence
 1. Firestore for remote state persistence
 1. Service worker for offline availability
-1. Web manifest for making it installable as an app
+1. Web manifest for for installability

 ###### TODO